What is Soy Paper and Why Should You Cook With It?

 What Is Soy Paper?

 Soy paper is typically made from soybeans that have been compressed.
-This ingredient goes by various names like mamenori and soybean paper.
+This ingredient goes by various names, like mamenori and soybean paper.
 It's a delicate sheet easily dyed in multiple colors, making it a fun alternative to nori.

-What Is Soy Paper Used For?
+What is Soy Paper Used For?

 It’s usually used as a replacement for nori on sushi rolls to hold the ingredients together.
 You’ll also see it used for some desserts and spring rolls.

-What Is Soy Paper Sushi?
+What is Soy Paper Sushi?

-What Does Soy Paper Taste And Look Like?
+What Does Soy Paper Taste and Look Like?

 Soy paper usually is semi-translucent paper and comes in a white color.
 It is nearly flavorless and only offers a slight aroma, allowing the other sushi ingredients like the rice and fish to shine through.

-Is Soy Paper Better For You?
+Is Soy Paper Better for You?

 Difference Between Soy Paper And Its Alternatives